John Lewis JLBIDU731X review

 - Additional infoWe changed the way that we assessed ovens in 2017, so the results for ovens tested before 2017 aren't directly comparable.

 - 86%Highest score

 best at similar price

 The top five ovens as tested by Which?.
 Should you go for a Neff oven with a slide and hide door or a self-cleaning AEG oven?
 Find a great oven for your kitchen from these and other brands including Bosch, Siemens and Samsung.

 Why oven temperature matters

 Find out how oven temperature affects your baking, and the right temperature for baking a cake.
-If your cakes aren't coming out Bake Off-worthy, an inaccurate oven could be to blame, so Which? tests reveal the most accurate ovens.
+Get the low down on fan oven temperature conversions, oven thermometers, and whether an inaccurate oven could be to blame for disastrous bakes.

 Which built-in oven brand to buy in 2020

 Our independent guide to the best built-in oven brands.
 We combine years of oven testing data with the experiences of oven owners to uncover the best brands.